Simon Pagenaud: 2010

 For the 2010 ALMS season, Pagenaud moved over to the Patrón Highcroft racing team, replacing Sharp to co-drive with Brabham in the ARX-01c in LMP1 after Sharp vacated the seat to jump to the ALMS GT2 class with his own Ferrari team.
 Through four rounds in the 2010 ALMS series, the team of Pagenaud and Brabham lead the LMP1 class with three wins and 91 points.

 Pagenaud also earned a seat driving for the Peugeot factory team in 2010 in the prestigious 24 Hours of Le Mans on the renown Circuit de la Sarthe in the Peugeot FAP 908 No. 3 with Pedro Lamy and Sébastien Bourdais.

 While the No. 3 Peugeot started from pole, it retired early before nightfall after a mere 38 laps when a suspension mount sheared from the car's tub.
 The same fate eventually befell the No. 1 Peugeot car of Anthony Davidson/Gene/Wurz while in second place with mere hours left to go in the race, as Audi reclaimed the 24 Hours of Le Mans title it had retained for five years before Peugeot's 2009 win.

 During the race, Pagenaud found himself competing against his Highcroft Racing team which traveled to Le Mans for the first time in its history.
 With Brabham driving the Acura in LMP2 alongside Marino Franchitti and Marco Werner, Highcroft maintained second through most of the race until a cooling issue sidelined the car for much of the race's final four hours.

 2014

-He won the inaugural Grand Prix of Indianapolis on 10 May.
+Pagenaud won the inaugural Grand Prix of Indianapolis on 10 May.
 This was the first time his father watched him race at the venue.